-Painting brick can make a wall more colorful, match a fireplace to a redecorated room or spruce up a home ready for sale.
+Painting brick can make a wall more colorful, match a fireplace to a redecorated room, or spruce up home ready for sale.
 The process requires two steps: prepping and painting.
 If you have recently set bricks, you’ll want to let them dry for at least a year before painting.

-For interior brick, remove dust and cobwebs with a dust rag, feather duster or vacuum.
+For interior brick, remove dust and cobwebs with a dust rag, feather duster, or vacuum.
 Use warm water and soap or the vinegar-water solution to clean the brick.
-After cleaning brick, rinse it and allow it to dry for at least 24 hours.
+After cleaning the brick, rinse it and allow it to dry for at least 24 hours.

-Use a brush, roller or paint sprayer to apply a single coat of latex primer on the surface.
+Use a brush, roller, or paint sprayer to apply a single coat of latex primer on the brick surface.
 Add more coats to brick affected by mildew or efflorescence.
 Allow the primer to completely dry.
 Then, use acrylic latex exterior paint or elastodynamic paint.

 Acrylic latex is often seen as better for exterior brick because it is highly resistant to mildew and moisture.
 Semi-gloss and gloss paint are good choices for interior and exterior brick.
 They reveal details and are easy to clean.
 When you’re done, your brick should look bright, crisp, and solid.

 Ready to get started painting your brick?
 Hire Paintzen today!